 Residents of Chartiers Township have a variety of issues and concerns surrounding transportation in their Township.
-From the community survey, almost a third (35.41 percent) of residents chose 'Accessibility to major transportation routes' as a top reason why they live in the Township.
-Over sixty-five (65) percent of respondents felt that Township roads are developed and maintained in a safe and efficient manner while over twenty (20) percent felt that they were not maintained in such a manner.
-Over fifty-three (53) percent of respondents felt that there were roadways and circulation patterns that could be improved.
-(6.32 percent said no and 34.84 percent said they were not sure).
-Of those roadways that residents felt needed improvement, the following table shows the approximate number of responses for given roadways and/or circulation patterns:
+From the community survey, residents chose "Accessibility to major transportation routes" as a top reason why they live in the Township.
+65 percent of respondents felt that Township roads are developed and maintained in a safe and efficient manner while 18 percent felt that they were not maintained in such a manner (17 percent were undecided).
+64 percent of respondents felt that there were roadways and circulation patterns that could be improved (9 percent said no and 27 percent said they were not sure).
+Written comments on roadway provided in the survey can be seen in Table 5.03